jlrickert/zet/docs/450/README.md

 # Christmas bread bowl 2023

 Bread bowl for Christmas 2023 based off of the recipe that I made for labor day and the fourth of July 2023.
 It is a basic bread bowl.
 Nothing really special.
+I served this with a [spinach dip](../452) that I made.

 | Ingredient | Amount | Bakers Percentage | Comment |
 | --- | --- | --- | --- |